Welcome Externship Preceptors!

-Loyola’s graduate program is a 2 year, 5 semester schedule where students are expected to achieve the standards for ASHA certification including all applicable coursework and a total of 400 clinical hours.
+Loyola’s graduate program is a 2 year, 5 semester schedule during which students are expected to achieve the standards for ASHA certification including all applicable coursework and a total of 400 clinical hours.
 Academic, clinical, and professional preparation are a hallmark of Loyola’s program, where students receive intense preparation prior to their first externship.

 Prerequisite coursework preparation includes: Tests and Measurements, Language Disorders, Aphasiology, Dysphagia, Cognition, Articulation and Phonology, Motor Speech Disorders, Autism, and Literacy.
 Other courses, which may be taken in the second year concurrently with an externship placement, include: Voice, Augmentative Communication, Fluency and advanced topic electives.
 Loyola’s curriculum also includes a closely supervised clinical preparation of at least 2-3 semesters prior to externship that includes between 100-200 hours in: Pediatrics, Adult Neuro, Schools, Interdisciplinary Assessment or Voice or Fluency or Audiology, and a variety of other experiences.

 When considering whether to become a supervisor, please consider the following student needs: